 - Tree plantations 32 square miles (84 sq km)

 This protected lowland habitat features alder carr, bogs, wet and dry heaths, marsh, and woodlands.
+It is such a diverse ecosystem and great habitats for the variety of deer that roam the fields and forests.

 Avon Water, Beaulieu River, and Lymington River are three rivers flowing to the south with Dockens Water, Latchmore Brook, and Linford Brook flowing to the west.
 The area is not mountainous but there are terrain elevation changes with the highest point occurring at Pipers Wait at 423 feet (129 m) above sea level.